Santiago Urrutia: Touring cars

 In 2019, Urrutia raced in the European TCR series for Team WRT, finishing third in the standings and earning Rookie of the Year.

-He was due to return to the Indy Lights with HMD Motorsport in 2020, but the season was cancelled due to the impact of the COVID-19 pandemic in the United States.
+Urrutia was due to return to the Indy Lights with HMD Motorsports in 2020, but the season was cancelled due to the impact of the COVID-19 pandemic in the United States.
 Instead, he contested the opening round of the Formula Regional Americas Championship in its place, scoring a podium finish.
 The Uruguayan then took part in a test for Cyan Racing's World Touring Car Cup team, and was later signed for their 2020 campaign alongside Thed Björk.

 In 2020, Urrutia competed the whole of the championship for the Cyan Performance Lynk & Co team, ending up in sixth place in the standings.
 He had a number of podiums and won the last race of the season.

 In 2021, Urrutia continued to compete for the same team in WTCR.
 He won two races and had three other podium finishes, ending the championship in fifth place.
 He also did some races in the South American TCR championship.

 In 2022, Urrutia remained with the same team for his third year in the series.
 Though he won two races and had another podium place, his season was stopped when the team withdrew from the championship due to safety concerns with the tyres.